 The act of praying demands an impossibility that we request and Lewis’s insights on Christianity, reflections, and teachings are cultivated from essays, articles, letters, and his classic words in How to Pray.

 Looking for help in their own leadership, entrepreneur Ryan Skoog, CEO Peter Greer, and executive advisor Cameron Doolittle set out to investigate how leaders pray.
 What do they say to God?
-How often do they pray, and for how long?
-Where do they pray?
-And how on earth do they make time for prayer?

 A.W.
 Tozer pointed out that the Church's greatest curse is unanswered prayer, and that many people do not seem bothered by that.
 Maybe they don't understand what answered prayer is all about.